uw-echospace/ubna-field/cheat_sheets/01_lab.md

 8. Switch it back into USB/OFF mode so that the AudioMoth is in stand-by mode
 9. Put AudioMoth in a ziploc bag and make sure the blinking lights are covered with tape

+## Commit GitHub field record entries

+Once you are done with entering information for all the AudioMoth units you plan to deploy today:
+1. Scroll to the bottom and enter a commit message "lab prep"
+2. Choose "Create a new branch for this commit and start a pull request"
+3. Enter a branch name: deploy-DATE, where DATE is today's date in YYYYMMDD format

 ## Check field kit / gear

 Check all items in the field kit:
 - Field datasheet
 - Spare fully-charged batteries